Coastal Area Management Programme - CAMP

 The third cycle of the Programme started in 1997 with the preparation of projects in Algeria, Lebanon, Malta, Morocco and Slovenia, in accordance with the relevant decisions of the Contracting Parties.

 CAMP Malta was completed in November 2002, CAMP Lebanon in December 2004, CAMP Algeria in January 2005, CAMP Slovenia in 2007, CAMP Cyprus in 2008 and CAMP Morocco in 2010.
-CAMP Spain, which has been completed in 2013, entered its follow-up stage, as well as the recently completed CAMP Montenegro, while CAMP Italy and CAMP France are underway.
+CAMP Spain, which has been completed in 2013, entered its follow-up stage, as well as the recently completed CAMP Montenegro.

 Harmonising CAMPs with the ICZM Protocol